MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/icon.md

 ## Description

 This control renders Fluent UI icons based on the name.
-Allows you to easily create an Icon Button & Action Button with custom styling.
+Allows you to easily create an Icon Button and Action Button with custom styling.

 For a list of icons, go to [Fluent UI icons](https://developer.microsoft.com/fluentui#/styles/web/icons).